Sank's Glossary of Linguistics

 SCALE OF UNIQUENESS

-1. Overt articles are less obligatory as you move rightward down the scale.
+1. a.
+Definite articles become more obligatory as we move higher up the scale, less obligatory as we move down the scale.

 SCOPE AMBIGUITY